gurdeep-ninja/Rock-Paper-Scissors-Game/README.md

 ## Description

-A simple JavaScript game that prompts the players to select either rock, paper or scissors.
+A simple JavaScript game that prompts the player to select either rock, paper or scissors.

-The game will then compare the players choice against the computer and calculate the result
+The game will then compare the player's choice against the computer and calculate the result.

-After 10 games, a score card displayed to the player with total Wins, Loses & Draws.
+After 10 games a score card is displayed to the player with total Wins, Loses & Draws.

-The player is asked if they would like to play again too.
+The player is asked if they would like to play again.

 ## Live demo